 On Any Resume: Don’t Be Humble

 On a Consulting Resume: Blow Your Own Horn, Loudly

 Consulting is a competitive field, which means everyone is doing their best to showcase themselves (and most of them are superstars).
 So, if you don’t use your resume as an opportunity to show how great you are, guaranteed someone else will—and will ultimately shine a bit brighter.

 The lesson: For every statement you make on your resume, see how you can take it a few steps further to describe how awesome you are.
-While showing off can be difficult to do, it is really important for landing a job in consulting—as is putting in the work to make your resume stand out from the pack.
+While showing off can be difficult to do, it is really important for standing out—and continuing through the process to land a consulting interview.

 Love science?
 Consider a consulting job with Bionest Partners

 TopicsJob Search , Syndication , Consulting , Resumes & Cover Letters , Consultant Speak by Alex Nuth

 Alex Nuth is a Management Consultant at Accenture and has worked across a number of industries and functional areas helping clients solve some of their largest and most important challenges.
 She graduated from the University of Calgary with a Bachelor of Commerce in 2011 where her courses focused on Entrepreneurship and Innovation.
 She enjoys travelling and has worked in both China and Colombia.More from this Author